blazethrower320/CS309-CampusConnect/README.md

             ``ok`` Tutor updated <br>
 - ## Sessions
     - Get | `/sessions` - Returns a JSON of Sessions <br>
-    - Post | `/sessions/createSession` - Creates a New Session with the Tutor, Also includes them as a Member
+    - Post | `/sessions/createSession` - Creates a New Session with the Tutor, Also includes them as a Member<br>
         ```json
         {
             "userId": 1111,